ethen8181/ticket-system/README.md

 **webflow:**
 - `webflowdata.xlsx` The main dataset used by this folder.
 It is a webflow record of a ticket system website.
 - `webflow.md` Contains the whole process of the analysis and thorough detail of the dataset.
-- `webflow.R` Just the R code for the analysis, though may not be as organized as well-explained.
+- `webflow.R` Just the R code for the analysis, though may not be as organized and well-explained.
 - `webflow_files` Contains the graph that the analysis generated.

 **ticket:**